EthereansOS/ethart-deprecated/README.md

 The V1 is the BUIDL fair inflation available here: https://drive.google.com/file/d/1_QZr5CjNsQKGxoJ5WkI9iPJGs4PdKWol

-In this Experiment based on ARTE Token, we'll inflate in one year the 1.21% (121,000) of the ARTE total Supply (10,000,000).
+In this Experiment based on ARTE Token, we'll inflate in one year the 1.21% (121,000) of the $ARTE total Supply (10,000,000).

 Inflation events will be every week (50,000 ETH Blocks) In two Uniswap Exchanges:
-- Uniswap V2 ETH/ARTE (1,100 ARTE Every Week) 0.01% Weekly Inflation
+- Uniswap V2 $ETH/$ARTE (1,100 $ARTE Every Week) 0.01% Weekly Inflation
-- Uniswap V2 BUIDL/ARTE (1,100 ARTE Every Week) 0.01% Weekly Inflation
+- Uniswap V2 $BUIDL/$ARTE (1,100 $ARTE Every Week) 0.01% Weekly Inflation
-For a total of 2,200 ARTE every week (0.02%)
+For a total of 2,200 $ARTE every week (0.02%)

 Smart Contract: https://github.com/b-u-i-d-l/ethArt/blob/master/contracts/EthartFairInflation.sol

-This is an interesting experiment, because more the ARTE token is valuable, more BUIDL token will be removed from the Circulating Supply.
+This is an interesting experiment, because more the $ARTE token is valuable, more BUIDL token will be removed from the Circulating Supply.
 This Fair Inflation mechanism will be used to empower the DFOhub Operations like the BUIDL Fair Inflation from the BUIDLERS FUND.

 This project is open source without any fees added, but users can donate ETH to the DFOhub Wallet, so every donation will increase the backed value of $BUIDL and used to R&D more in this field.